altocodenl/tagaway-mobile/tagaway/lib/readme.md

 We now define `queryPivs`, the function that will query pivs and their associated tags from the server.

-This function takes two arguments:
+This function takes a single argument:
 - `refresh`: an optional flag, by default set to `false`, which indicates whether we should query the server with the same query we did on the last query.
-- `preserveMonth`: an optional flag, by default set to `false`, which indicates whether we should preserve the `currentMonth` of the query.

 This function will essentially get two pieces of information:
 - The metainformation of the pivs that belong to the query.